 By Capucine Gougenheim Geagea.

-Bacha Coffee's wonderful coffees take Paris by storm
+Bacha Coffee's wonderful coffees are captivating Paris

 The opening of Bacha Coffee Champs-Élysées reimagines the coffee ritual between Marrakech and Paris